Teknologforeningen/tf-info/README.md

 ## Environmental variables

-Required environmental variables can be found in `server.ts`.
+Required environmental variables can be found in `main.ts`.

 # Running

 The server can be ran with the following command:

-`deno run --allow-env --allow-read --allow-net --unstable server.ts`
+`deno run --allow-env --allow-read --allow-net --unstable main.ts`